Classic telephone objections are those objections we’ll hear many times: No need, no time, no urgency, no trust and no money.

 I’m suggesting a polite ‘push-back’ for basic telephone objections, which follows the structure:

 Basic objection.
-We use a ‘stop’ word or phrase (we have to stop them talking), we then demonstrate we’ve genuinely listened (enthuse about their objection), build on their objection (add another one), politely push back and close.
+We use a ‘break state’ word or phrase (we have to stop them talking), we then demonstrate we’ve genuinely listened (enthuse about their objection), build on their objection (add another one), politely push back and close.
 The idea is simply to make it easy for them to agree to a meeting than disagree with us.

 Look at the interaction more as an Aikido move than a logical discussion.